 “No. Alice is one of those people who’s famous for being famous.
 She gets married, people make a show, she gets divorced, she gets a new product line.
+Her husband recently died.
+European.
 It’s all quite disgusting.”

-“No. Europe.
+“No. Overseas.
 Hope you’re better at law than pop culture.”

 “I’m a good lawyer because I don’t pay attention to inanities.
 But let’s move on.
 Children?”

-It takes him a moment.
+It takes Mr. Carson a moment.
 The reality of what he’s doing seems to sink in.
 “One.
 A daughter.
 She’s eleven.
 Almost twelve.”